Mehdi Bakeri: Operations

-Death
+Martyrdom

-In Operation Badr (1985), like most of the time, he was in the most dangerous region of the battlefront.
-He got martyred by Iraqi troops north of the Iraqi city of Al-Qurnah.
-The boat which was carrying his corpse, sunk in the river of Tigris after being hit by an Iraqi RPG.
+In Operation Badr (1985), as was the case throughout the war, he was in the most dangerous region of the battlefront.
+He was martyred by Iraqi troops north of the Iraqi city of Al-Qurnah.
+The boat which was carrying his body, sunk in the river of Tigris after being hit by an Iraqi RPG.
 His body was never found.

 Memorial

 He is highly revered as one of the greatest Iranian war heroes.
 Bakeri Expressway, in western Tehran, has been named after him.
 Tractor Stadium, in Tabriz, has also been renamed after him as "Tractor's Shahid Bakeri Stadium".

 In popular culture

 The Situation of Mehdi

 The Situation of Mehdi is a 2022 film about Mehdi Bakeri, directed by Hadi Hejazifar and written by Hejazifar & Ebrahim Amini.
 The film won the Crystal Simorgh for Best Film, Best First Film, Best Original Score, Best Sound Recording and Best Special Effects at the 40th Fajr Film Festival.
 It scored the most nominations—14—and has received 5 awards (the most wins).